openebs-archive/openebs-docs/docs/ugcstor.md

        current: <existing_cStor_volume_version>
    ```

-   - **<Kubernetes_nodename>**: Kubernetes node name where cStor pool exists and new CVR will be going to create on this Node.
-This can be get from step 6.
+   - **<Kubernetes_nodename>**: Kubernetes node name where cStor pool exists and new CVR will be created on this Node.
+This can be obtained from step 6.

    - **<storage_class_name>:** Storageclass name used to create the cStor volume.
 It is also available in any existing CVR.
-This can be get from step 3.
+This can be obtained from step 3.

-   - **<csp_name>**:  identified cStor pool name where new CVR is going to be created.
-This can be get from step 6.
+   - **<csp_name>**:  Identified cStor pool name where new CVR will be created.
+This can be obtained from step 6.

-   - **<csp_uid>**:  UID of identified cStor pool name where new CVR is going to be created.
-This can be get from step 6.
+   - **<csp_uid>**:  UID of identified cStor pool name where new CVR will be created.
+This can be obtained from step 6.

    - **<persistent_volume_name>**:  Kubernetes Persistent Volume name of the corresponding cStor volume.
-This can be get from step 3.
+This can be obtained from step 3.

    - **<openebs_version>**:  Version of OpenEBS on which this volume exist.
-This can be get from step 3.
+This can be obtained from step 3.

    - **<cstor_volume_name>**: Name of cStor volume.
 This can be get from step 3.